Extreme deconvolution: Inferring complete distribution functions from noisy, heterogeneous and incomplete observations: Proof that the proposed algorithm maximizes the likelihood Appendix A: Proof that the proposed algorithm maximizes the likelihood

+\section{\texorpdfstring{Proof that the proposed algorithm maximizes the likelihood} {Appendix A: Proof that the proposed algorithm maximizes the likelihood}}

-for a concave function $f$ and a non-negative integrable function $q$, where we have assumed that $q$ is normalized, \ie, $q$ is a probability distribution.
-For each observation $\ww$ we can then introduce a function $q(\vv,j)$ such that
+We use Jensen's inequality in the continuous case for a concave function~$f$ and a nonnegative integrable function $q$, where we have assumed that $q$ is normalized, that is, $q$ is a probability distribution.
+For each observation $\mathbf{w}$ we can then introduce a function $q(\mathbf{v},j)$ such that